sprosad/sprosad.github.io/_posts/2023-11-23-ridge-lasso.md

 ![lr_likelihood_1](/assets/img/normal_1.jpeg)

 There is a lot of mass around 0.
 This is where the regularization come in.
-We are trying to achieve the vakues of $$\beta$$ close to zero in regularization.
+We are trying to achieve the values of $$\beta$$ close to zero in regularization.
 So, the prior distribution is trying to do the same thing.

 So, again going back to our main equation (i) and putting the values from (ii) and (iii), we get: